 I know I am the queen of using strange ingredients in baking (namely beans), but even I was completely skeptical about using black beans in desserts.
 They have a much more distinct flavour than navy beans or chickpeas, so I was sure you would be able to detect a hint of "beanness" in these brownies.
 But much to my surprise there is no trace of them - and I wouldn't kid you when it comes to chocolate brownies!
 These vegan and gluten-free brownies are the most rich, fudgey, gooey brownies I can remember having in a long time.
-Making them in muffin tins made them look like those two-bite brownies I used to beg my mom to buy at the grocery store when I was a kid, except they taste so much better!
+Making them in muffin tins made them look like those two-bite brownies I used to beg my mom to buy at the grocery store when I was a kid.
 I used a variety of different toppings on these brownies so feel free to use whatever is your favourite, or just leave them plain.
 The best part about this recipe is that you can eat as much raw brownie batter as you want without worry, since there are no raw eggs involved.
 I was tempted to not even bake them because the batter is so good.
 You could definitely get away with using it as a dip for fruit, as a spread on toast, or even as a frosting.

 1 cup black beans, drained and rinsed